The-Hustler-Hattab/WebSocketReverseShellDotNet/README.md

     ```

 ## Usage

-The project will generate jar with dependencies and exe file.
-To use the reverse shell, click on the exe file.
-The reverse shell will connect to the command and control server and wait for commands.
+The executable file produced by the project will enable the activation of a reverse shell.
+Simply execute the exe file to initiate the reverse shell, which will establish a connection with the command and control server, ready to receive and execute commands.

 ## Configuration
 Configure the reverse shell by editing the utils/constants file.
 Update the following properties: